chpladmin/chpl-api/STAGED_RELEASE_NOTES.md

 ### New features
 * Add error message for unparseable certification date on Listing upload
-* Modify security to use CHPL managed user/ATL relationship
 * Allow certain users to impersonate certain other ones

 ### Refactoring changes